artefactory/artefactory-connectors-kit/nck/readers/README.md

 - Clone an existing Report Template, edit it to keep only the dimensions and metrics that you want to collect, and save it: it will appear under the *Mine* section
 - Provide the exact name of the Report Template you have just created under the CLI option `--ttd-report-template-name` of The Trade Desk connector: the connector will "schedule" a report instance (which may take a few minutes to run), and fetch data to the location of your choice

-The following command retrieves the data associated to the Report template named "*adgroup_performance_report*" between 2020-01-01 and 2020-01-03, filtered on the PartnerId <PARTNER_ID>:
+The following command retrieves the data associated to the Report template named "*adgroup_performance_report*" between 2020-01-01 and 2020-01-03, filtered on the PartnerId <PARTNER_ID>.

 ```
 python nck/entrypoint.py read_ttd --ttd-login <LOGIN> --ttd-password <PASSWORD> --ttd-partner-id <PARTNER_ID> --ttd-report-template-name adgroup_performance_report --ttd-start-date 2020-01-01  --ttd-end-date 2020-01-03 write_console
 ```

 Didn't work?
 See [troubleshooting](#troubleshooting) sectio*n.

 #### Com*mand the name